halaney/cdaq-9136/README.md

 cDAQ-9136 and NI-9223.
 The device will be running "headless" on a kayak.
 This is achieved through two separate programs, ConfigWriter and reader.
 ConfigWriter updates the config file used by reader. reader waits until the given start time and records data based on the config file.
-The reader program current runs as an init process (therefore starts at power-up).
+The reader program currently runs as an init process (therefore reader starts at power-up).

 Basic Usage